erickyegon/free-gen-ai-bootcamp-2025/README.md

 - RAG implementation must be optimized to run efficiently on the specified hardware

 ### 4. LLM Integration
-- System must integrate with a 7B parameter LLM that can run on the specified hardware
+- System must use IBM Granite as the primary LLM ([IBM Granite on Hugging Face](https://huggingface.co/IBM/granite-7b-base))
+- IBM Granite must be selected for its open-source nature and traceable training data
+- Model selection ensures transparency and helps avoid copyright issues
 - Input Guardrail must validate and sanitize all user inputs before processing
 - Output Guardrail must ensure all LLM responses are appropriate, accurate, and educational
 - LLM must be capable of multilingual support to facilitate expansion to other languages